mrcodetastic/MBI5153-DMG1075-MatrixPanel-DMA/esp-idf_mbi5153_esp32s2_24bit_i2s_lcd_dma/README.md

 * This is an ESP-IDF project.
 Not PlatformIO or Arduino.
 * Proof of concept using the ESP32-S2 - WeMos S2 Mini!

-* It's a work of absolute art to abuse the use of PSRAM / SPIRAM